 Wisley Airfield, Chatley Heath and Boldermere

-This walk may have a short shelf life for several reasons but, at least in June 2021, possibly in spring/summer 2022, this is a ‘must do’!
-Late in September 2021 work ‘may’ commence on major road works nearby ahead of the airfield becoming a 2000 house building site.
+This walk may have a short shelf life for several reasons but, at least in June 2021, and in spring/summer 2022, this is a ‘must do’!
+Soon work ‘may’ commence on major road works nearby ahead of the airfield becoming a 2000 house building site.

 Park at what is known as Ockham Bites, a car park off the A3 opposite Wisley RHS, nearest postcode KT11 1NA.
 There is an outdoor/takeaway café here with picnic benches.
 Buses (No 715) from Guildford stop on the A3 adjacent to RHS Wisley so use the footbridge to cross the busy road.
 The place you join the walk is shown on the map – walking instructions start with bold italics below.